jentery/mdia360v2/index.md

 ## Th Mar.
 5: Worldbuilding and Worldviews

 How is a world more than the setting of a game?
 What do gameworlds make possible?
 What do they value?
-How and when do we encounter their limits and boundaries?
+How and when do we encounter their edges?

 Activity: Conduct a design charrette to prototype a gameworld or reimagine an existing one.